Tanmayrg1999/Web-Personalisation-based-on-user-interaction/README.md

 and browsing history, at browser level as well as website level Web usage mining can be classified depending on the kind of data-usage considered:

     a.
 Web server data: The user information are collected by the Web server.The typical user data includes IP address of site, page data etc.

     b.
 Application server data: Many Commercial application servers have significant functionality so as to enable applications to be built on top of them with minimal effort.
 A key feature of this is the ability to understand various kinds of business events and thus log them in application server data.

     c.
 Application level data: Many new kinds of events and actions can be defined in an application, and thus logging can be turned manually on for them thus generating past searches of these specially defined actions.
 Many back-end application requires a combo of one or more of these techniques applied.

+3. Web personalization :

+Web Personalisation or Personalisation of information is a web mining technique which helps the customers to find relevant information to the searches they make on the internet.
+The main focus of this project is on providing the users the provision of bettering their web searches and personalizing according to their experience and also help them in personalizing the information with some external help such as recommendation system, search feedback, pages indexing etc.
+After studying and analyzing many paper and articles on web, we found that the main problem in the system is :

+      a.
+Optimized Landing Pages
+      b.
+More Relevant Content Recommendations
+      c.
+Increase in User Engagement on the Website.
+      d.
+Unsatisfactory Search Results
+      e.
+Inefficient methods of getting useful information
+      f.
+Reduce the time required for finding useful results